Varsity and Novice Contests

 School Codes

 When submitting entries, label your flash drives and file names with your school code, not your school name.
-Teachers will receive school codes on October 20 via e-mail.
+Teachers will receive school codes on October 11 or 12 via e-mail.
+Note: Again, we might have a new uploading platform in use.
+We will advise.